kubernetes-sigs/node-feature-discovery/docs/deployment/kustomize.md

 > and [Topologyupdater](#topologyupdater) below.

 Alternatively you can clone the repository and customize the deployment by creating your own overlays.
-For example, to deploy the [minimal](image-variants.md#minimal) image.
 See [kustomize][kustomize] for more information about managing deployment configurations.

 ## Overlays